Public Liability Insurance Spain

 Is Public Liability Insurance Mandatory in Spain?

-Not always legally required, but often:
+Public liability insurance in Spain is not always legally required, but often:

 Many landlords, event organisers and commercial contracts require proof of liability insurance before work can begin.